ganesh-k17/devops-learn/WebSecurity/readme.md

 * Data should be properly sanitize before storing to sql or other database.

 ### Label variables

+* Use proper variable names to identify whether the data is sanitized so that the developer confirm that the data has been sanitized (for eg. if we have a variable urlParam then after sanitizing (eg: pass the url params to sanitize() method to sanitize the data) we can assign the sanitized result to clean-urlParam variable)

 ### Keep code private

+* Control visiblity for the code by private variables as much as possible.
+* If possible have a seperate folders for public and private codes (means public folder can be accessed by web and private code only accessible via code.)
+* Public scope code should be minimal as much as possible.

 ### Keep credentials private

+* Avoid hardcoding credentials
+* Seperate configuration file from code
+* All files with credentials should be excluded from version control
+* dont save credentials in database as plain text (encrypt it before storing the credentials)
+* SSH can be used to encrypt credentials and may disable password logins completely to connect to remote server
+* Poor handling of credentials can be a weak link on security

 ### keep error messages vague

+* Dont provide information on error message for hackers to guess the error (Can give login error message as 'login failed' instead of username incorrect)

 ### Smart logging

 ## The most common attacks